 Thailand’s Khao Yai National Park hosts wild elephants and hornbills while Khao Sok National Park is home to the world’s largest flower, the Rafflesia, giving visitors to Thailand fantastic flora and fauna to explore.

 Away from Indonesia’s stunning beaches there is a wealth of jungle and wildlife to discover.
 You can see the native orangutans here by combining trekking in Bukit Lawang, Sumatra, with time at an orangutan rehabilitation centre.
 On Kalimantan you can explore Tanjung Puting National Park either by boat or foot, discovering its unspoilt rainforest terrain, spotting primates, reptiles and birdlife aplenty.

 Malaysia’s Taman Negara National Park proudly boasts its credentials as the oldest primary rainforest in the world, pre-dating even the Amazon.
 For a slightly different experience take a light aircraft flight into Borneo's Mulu National Park, where the jungle here hides the world’s largest limestone cave system.
 If you are the more active type of traveller you might want to consider visiting Kinabalu National Park and climbing its highest peak, Mount Kinabalu.

-Elsewhere in the region, Cat Tien National Park, which is in the south of Vietnam, offers bird-lovers a relaxing oasis away from busy city's such as Saigon.
+Elsewhere in the region, Cat Tien National Park, which is in the south of Vietnam, offers bird-lovers a relaxing oasis away from busy cities such as Ho Chi Minh City.